UPNa-Biomedical-Engineering-Group/VIVA_UPNA_Gaze_algorithm/README.md

 - `resources/`: library resources used by the simulator
 - `tutorial/tutorial.ipynb`: interactive tutorial and usage example
 - `tutorial/additional_resources/`: tutorial-only configuration examples

+## Acknowledgments

+VIVA Project UE and by the Chips Joint Undertaking and its members (including top-up funding by Germany, Netherlands, Sweden and Denmark) Grant No. 101139942